felixbr/twitter-geolocation/README.md

 # TwitterGeolocation

+*A small application demonstrating the realtime capabilities of the Phoenix framework.*

+## Try it out

-To start your Phoenix app:
+To start the Phoenix app:

   1. Install dependencies with `mix deps.get`
-  2. Create and migrate your database with `mix ecto.create && mix ecto.migrate`
+  2. Create a config file with `cp config/dev.secret.example.exs config/dev.secret.exs`
+  2. Fill in your Twitter app credentials into the newly created file
-  3. Start Phoenix endpoint with `mix phoenix.server`
+  3. Start Phoenix with `mix phoenix.server`

-Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
+Now you can visit [`localhost:4000`](http://localhost:4000) from your browser and watch tweets with geolocation in realtime.

-Ready to run in production?
-Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

-## Learn more
+## Learn more about Phoenix

   * Official website: http://www.phoenixframework.org/
   * Guides: http://phoenixframework.org/docs/overview